alphagov/registers-tech-docs/source/documentation/using_the_api/getting_updates.md

 Link: <?start=850&limit=100>; rel="next",<?start=650&limit=100>; rel="previous"
 ```

-Here, there are more than 100 new entries since the last update, and `rel="next"` shows that these have been paginated.
+Here, there are more than 100 new entries since the last update.
+In this situation, you can follow the links in `rel="next"` until the `Link` header no longer contains one.

-In this situation, you could set the `limit` parameter higher.
-You could also make new requests, increasing the value of `start` each time, until a `Link` header is returned without `rel="next"`.

 ### See what data is in each entry